 Labiaplasty, also known as labial reshaping, aims to reduce the size of the labia minora and to improve their appearance.
 Most women who request this surgery are suffering from discomfort, dryness or soreness during sex that relates to enlarged labia.

 Am I a suitable candidate for labiaplasty?

 If the symptoms that you are experiencing relate to the shape and size of your labia, then you may be a good candidate for labiaplasty.
 When you come to see me in the out-patient clinic, I will talk through the problems you are experiencing and then perform an examination of your genital area.
-As this is a very delicate area for patients, the examination is always undertaken in sensitive manner with a female chaperone to give you confidence and reassurance.
+As this is a very delicate area for patients, the examination is always undertaken in a sensitive manner with a female chaperone to give you confidence and reassurance.

 What happens during a labiaplasty procedure?

 The surgery is always carried out under a general anaesthetic with you asleep.
 The areas to be removed are carefully marked before any incisions are made.
 It is very important to leave some labia behind as total removal of the labia is not the aim of the surgery and could cause problems if this were to happen.
 Once the excess labia has been removed, the wound is sutured using dissolving stitches and local anaesthetic is injected so that the area is numb when you wake up.